Vasile Mogoș

-Vasile Mogoș (born 31 October 1992) is a Romanian professional footballer who plays as a defender for Serie C club Crotone.
+Vasile Mogoș (born 31 October 1992) is a Romanian professional footballer who plays as a defender or a wing-back for Liga I club Universitatea Craiova.

 Club career

 Early years

-Raised in Moara Domnească, Vaslui County, Romania, Mogoș started his career at Italian Serie D club Asti.
+Born in Vaslui, Mogoș started his career at Italian Serie D club Asti.
 Mogoș finished fifth in 2012–13 Serie D Group C with Real Vicenza.
 The club was invited to play in 2013–14 Lega Pro Seconda Divisione.
 However, Mogoș was signed by another L.P.
 2nd Division club Delta Porto Tolle.

 On 26 September 2014 Mogoș was signed by Lega Pro club Lumezzane.

 Teramo

 On 2 July 2015 Mogoș was signed by Serie B newcomer Teramo in a two-year deal.
 However, after the club was compelled to relegate to 2015–16 Lega Pro following a match-fixing scandal, Mogoș left the club.
 Mogoș appeared once for Teramo in 2015–16 Coppa Italia.

 Mogoș was signed by Lega Pro team Reggiana in a two-year deal on 2 September.